Villavu/Simba/Doc/sphinx/features/autoupdate.rst

 Updater in Simba
 ================

-A button appear, and a text message. blabla
+A notice should appear in the Simba GUI, or you can alternatively use Tools -> Update.

-Don't forget to restart Simba when it has been updated, blabla
+Don't forget to restart Simba when it has been updated!